The Benefits of Reiki for Seniors

 Reiki Brings Peace and Calm

-Reiki brings peace and calm to an advanced senior’s or elder’s world, sometimes filled with pain, disability, foggy memory, never-ending doctor appointments, and other problems that make even the smallest activity of daily living seem like a monumental challenge.
+Reiki helps to bring peace and calm to an advanced senior’s or elder’s world, sometimes filled with pain, disability, foggy memory, never-ending doctor appointments, and other problems that make even the smallest activity of daily living seem like a monumental challenge.
 These challenges have a profoundly disruptive effect on the flow of the older adult’s life force energy and, left unaddressed, can even exacerbate illness and dysfunction.
 The Reiki technique helps to reestablish proper energy flow to improve health and wellbeing of older adults.

 Reiki Helps Ease Pain

-Reiki can even ease pain and reduce the need for painkillers.
+Reiki may even help ease pain and reduce the need for painkillers.
 One study showed that Reiki could reduce patients’ need for the analgesic, meperidine, during colonoscopy.
 Researchers in that study reviewed the charts of 300 colonoscopy patients and determined that each patient received more than 50 mg of meperidine.
 The scientists then recruited 30 patients to participate in a new study.
 Twenty-five subjects participated in Reiki while five engaged in placebo Reiki before undergoing the colonoscopy procedure.
 The scientists found that 16 percent of those who received Reiki required less than 50 mg of meperidine.

 Reiki is a Complementary Therapy